 FRATIO gives the ratio between the highest and lowest value of the fluxes per observation, and FRATIO_ERR its 1σ error.

 FLUXVAR is the largest difference between pairs of fluxes per observation in terms of sigma.

 Observation characteristics.
 Each row per observation includes the modified Julian dates of its start and end time.
 In the summary row per source, the MJDs of the beginning of the first and the end of the last contributing observation are given.
 Filter, instrument submode, and mean position angle of the spacecraft are listed per observation.

-Columns copied from 4XMM-DR9.
-Since the stacked catalogue is based on a subset of 4XMM-DR9 observations, its sources have been positionally cross-matched with the 4XMM-DR9 catalogue of unique sources.
+Columns copied from the catalogue from individual observations.
+Since the stacked catalogue is based on a subset of the observations in the catalogue from individual observations, its sources have been positionally cross-matched with the so-called unique sources.
 Two sources are associated if their separation is no larger than the sum of three times the positional uncertainty of each source.
-For the sources in the stacked catalogue, the pure statistical position error RADEC_ERR is used, and for the unique 4XMM-DR9 sources their combined SC_POSERR.
+For the sources in the catalogue from overlapping observations, the pure statistical position error RADEC_ERR is used, and for the unique sources in the catalogue from individual observations, their combined SC_POSERR.
 The error sum is assumed to be at least one arcsecond to account for systematic errors.
-For each associated 4XMM-DR9 source, information on position, quality flag, and intra-observation variability are copied to the summary rows of the stacked catalogue.
-The observation-specific rows list the parameters of the 4XMM-DR9 detection that contributes to the unique source, if one is found.
-Column DIST_4XMMDR9 gives the distance between the stacked detection and the 4XMM-DR9 counterpart.
+For each associated unique source, information on position, quality flag, and intra-observation variability are copied to the summary rows of the stacked catalogue.
+The observation-specific rows list the parameters of the individual detection that contributes to the unique source, if one is found.
+Column DIST_4XMMDRx gives the distance between the stacked detection and the counterpart.